dericknazzoni/dericknazzoni/README.md

 # Projects i have worked on:
 ## PicPay
-I haved been working for PicPay for the past 2 years, helping them implemente new features for the credit card product.
+I haved been working for PicPay for the past 2 years, helping them implemente new features to impprove the user journey for the credit card product.
 I will be showcasing two features i implemented.

 ### 🐷Piggybank
 With the piggybank feature we wanted to help the client have more credit for his card.
 So the solution was to create a piggybank that he could use to save money and every penny he saved would be converted to credit for his card.